Finance & mortgage — First home buyers

 There is no single figure.
 As a general guide, many lenders look for a deposit in the order of 20 percent of the purchase price to avoid Lenders Mortgage Insurance, with a smaller genuine-savings deposit often accepted where LMI applies.
 Where the deposit is below 20 percent, LMI is generally payable and the premium varies with the loan-to-value ratio, loan size and lender.
 Some buyers reduce or avoid LMI through a family-guarantee or pledge arrangement, or through a government scheme, but availability and conditions depend on the lender and your circumstances.
 Deposit requirements, acceptable deposit sources and LMI treatment vary by lender — we work through your position before any application.

 First home buyer lending sits within the wider finance & mortgage side of the practice.
 Government grants, concessions and schemes are described here in general terms only; they are factual as a guide and current rules and eligibility should be confirmed against the relevant government criteria and your circumstances at the time you act.
-A full explanation of how we are paid is set out in our Credit Guide.

 How we are paid